 Please Note: All old diesel Intercity Trains to / from Arau are now cancelled.

 All the old KTM Diesel Intercity Express Trains have now been cancelled and only the new fast ETS Trains or Komuter Trains run on the North - South Railway Line as far as Gemas.

 Hat Yai, Surat Thani (for the ferry to the islands of Koh Samui and Koh

 Phangan, or bus transfers to Phuket, Krabi and Koh Phi Phi on the West

-So, we suggest you get to Padang Besar Station early, so if the train to Bangkok is full, you can then take the Shuttle to Hat Yai Railway Station where there are more departures heading north.
+So, we suggest you get to Padang Besar Station early and if the train to Bangkok is full, you can then take the Shuttle to Hat Yai Railway Station where there are more departures heading north.

 High-speed passenger ferries depart regularly from Kuala Perlis for the Kuah Jetty on Langkawi Island (Pulau Langkawi) from 7 in the morning until 7 in the evening.

 The ferry leaves approximately every hour or so and departure times depend on the seasons and demand.

 If you are travelling by public transport to the jetty, it is best to just turn up and catch the next available boat.

 This is the shortest distance from the mainland of Malaysia to Langkawi Island and ferries take only one hour and 15 minutes to reach Kuah.